talgball/lbr/README.md

 exercised without requiring the robot hardware to be present.
 This document will be updated when the feature is available.

+### Code Style Notes
+Almost all of the code is written in python and currently requires python 3.5 or above.
+The code style has evolved a bit over the years, and your kind patience is requested.
+When the project was started, my most recent commercial project that included personal coding was written in jython.
+As we were using many Java libraries, we adopted CamelCase.
+Of course, the python community prefers snake_case, and I have come ultimately come back home to that, although the previous packages have not been updated.
+Also, users might notice that some packages and modules could do with significant refactoring, which often happens with long lived code bases.
+They are on "the list."
+Finally, some concepts have several different implementations across the code base.
+That usually meant that each of them were interesting topics to explore and compare with each other over the course of the project.
+Obviously, those would normally be optimized during commercialization.

+Unit testing for each module is behind the

+    if __name__ == __main__:

+statement near the bottom of the module.
+The main entry point module, robot.py, is an exception to this rule.
+The others are not executed as mains at runtime except during unit testing.

 ## Hardware Overview
 The lbr development platform hardware was designed for flexibility and to support an ongoing set of experiments, including hardware upgrades over the life of the robot.
 It was not designed for productization directly.
-However, the telepresense use case requires the robot to have a sufficient physical height to make video conferencing with remote users comfortable.
+However, the telepresence use case requires the robot to have a sufficient physical height to make video conferencing with remote users comfortable.
-The approximate overall dimensions of the robot are 56" X 17", and the system weighs approximately 35 pounds.
+The approximate overall dimensions of the robot are 56" X 17" X 12", and the system weighs about 35 pounds, with the battery being the heaviest component.

-* __Chassis__ - The frame is constructed from T6 aircraft aluminum, 1/8" thick and using a combination of 1" angle iron pieces and 1/8" aluminum sheets.
+* __Chassis__ - The frame is constructed from T6 aircraft aluminum, 1/8" thick and using a combination of 1" angle iron pieces and 1/8" sheets.
 Internally, movable 1/4" acrylic shelves hold the electronics.
 A removable riser is attached to the chassis to hold the monitor and video conferencing camera.

-* __Motors and Drive Train__ - Two school bus windshield wiper gear motors from American Electric Motors are utilized.
+* __Motors and Drive Train__ - Designing the drive train for this development platform was approached as an exercise in practicality using readily available, off the shelf parts.
+Two school bus windshield wiper gear motors from American Electric Motors are utilized.
 These motors have electromechanical specifications similar to electric wheelchair motors but are significantly less expensive.
 They have continued to perform well over the life of the platform.
 The motors are mounted to the chassis with custom aluminum mounts.
 6" solid rubber garden cart wheels are attached to the motors.
 Their nylon hubs are augmented and reinforced with steel hub assemblies backed with aluminum plates.
 The wheel bearing surfaces are interfaced to the drive shafts using stainless steel piping to form a precise and durable fit.
 In early drive train testing, the chassis comfortably transported a 90 pound kit around the pool deck.
 (Don't try this at home.)

     My most significant regret in the original design is not including rotary encoders.
 That additional data would have made a lot of tasks with the software much more approachable, including autonomous mapping.

-* __Electrical__ -  Automotive components are used in the electrical power section due to their easy availability and overall reliability and since the system employs a 12V architecture.
-The battery is a U1, 12V, 35 Amp-Hour AGM, which provides a duty cycle of 6-8 hours in the current configuration.
+* __Electrical__ -  Automotive components are used in the electrical power section due to their easy availability and overall reliability and since the system employs a 12V electrical system.
+The battery is a U1, 12V, 35 Amp-Hour AGM, which provides a duty cycle of about 8 hours in the current configuration.
 Circuits are branched and fused using an automotive fuse block.
-A 100AMP safety switch that disconnects the battery from the system.
+A 100AMP safety switch disconnects the battery from the system.
 Note that a bypass wire protected by a power diode should be added around the fuses and disconnect switch such that the motors always have a guaranteed return path to the battery.
 Otherwise, transients could damage the motor controller during a failure event.
 The battery is charged by an external charging system mounted in the docking station.

 * __Computer__ - The original implementation was a windows based machine on a Mini ATX motherboard.
-That configuration in 2010 was a bit power hungry, but it worked well, and Skype was used for video conferencing (especially pre-acquisition).
-Through a series of further experiments, the current main computer is a Raspberry Pi 3 4GB, which comfortably runs the lbr system exept for the video conferencing.
+That configuration in 2009 was a bit power hungry, but it worked well, and Skype was used for video conferencing (especially pre-acquisition).
+Through a series of further experiments, the current main computer is a Raspberry Pi 3 4GB, which comfortably runs the lbr system except for the video conferencing.
 Currently, zoom conferencing runs on an additional windows stick.
 It is likely that a future revision will settle on an Intel based Linux system that supports zoom, unless a custom video system is implemented.
 The debate is underway.